 Driving to the Alps

-Why drive to the Alps?With the speed and efficiency of the Eurotunnel, driving out to the slopes can be easier and quicker than you may have thought.
-Eurotunnel is easily accessed via England’s south eastern motorway network.
-From the north the M11, A1(M) or M1 join the M25 where you can follow the signs to the channel ports of Dover/Folkestone.
+Why drive to the Alps?With the speed and efficiency of the Eurotunnel, driving out to the slopes can be easier and quicker than you think.
+Eurotunnel is easily accessed via England’s south eastern motorway network - the M4, M40, M11, A1(M) or M1 all join the M25 from where you can follow the signs to the channel ports of Dover/Folkestone.
 Exit the M25 junction with the A2 or the M20 to get to the Eurotunnel terminal in Folkestone in next to no time.

 The motorways in France are well maintained and often empty.
-In fact the European motorway network as a whole is superb and some of the closer French resorts can be reached in less than 8 hours from Calais.
+In fact the European motorway network as a whole is superb and some of the closer French resorts can be reached in less than 8 hours driving from Calais.
 The major resorts all have relatively easy access up to resort and excellent snow clearing machinery.
 With continued investment by the major resorts most mountain roads can now be tackled by even the most nervous driver.
 However, there are the exceptions to this rule.
-The road up to St Luc in the Val d'Anniviers region of Switzerland is one of the most challenging in the Alps - a single lane road with sheer drops and reckless local drivers.
-When it's snowing a 4x4 is completely necessary!
+The road up to St Luc in the Val d'Anniviers region of Switzerland is one of the most challenging in the Alps - when it's snowing a 4x4 is mandatory!

 Driving times to the popular ski resorts of the Alps